haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

 <a class="prompt prompt-info">
 Active residues (directly involved in the interaction) -> 26,27,28,29,30,31,32,55,56,57,101,102,103,106,108,146,147,148,150,151,152,170,172,212,213,214,215
 </a>

+Then uncheck the option to automatically define passive residues as for the antibody hypervariable loops this is not required.

 <a class="prompt prompt-info">Automatically define passive residues around the active residues -> **uncheck** (checked by default)
 </a>